What Is Endurance Riding?

 |Rest||1 hour 30 minutes gentle hack.||1 hour including some steady lungeing at canter.||1 hour 30 minutes including some schooling.||Rest||2 hours 15 minutes including steady canter and trotting.
 Up to 15 miles at 7mph.||2 hours steady work including some hillwork at trot.|

-Your horse may have a particular requirement for a vitamin or mineral supplement, perhaps to encourage healthy hoof growth.
-Feeding oil is a good way to provide energy and maintain condition without adding any extra weight of feed; you can use any kind of vegetable oil or cod liver oil.
+Your horse may require a particular vitamin or mineral supplement, perhaps to encourage healthy hoof growth.
+Feeding the horse vegetable or cod liver oil is a good way to provide energy and maintain condition without adding any extra weight of feed.

 Endurance Riding Equipment

 Any and all equipment used for endurance riding need to be inspected thoroughly, as the amount of use it is put through is extreme compared to standard-use equipment.
 Any damage may seriously impact your ability to complete an endurance race.
 Likewise, brand new equipment is also best avoided as it can rub and cause repetitive sores that make riding extremely painful for the horse.

 A good endurance saddle should sit properly on the horses back and be comfortable for both horse and rider.
 It should be able to spread the weight of the rider evenly across the horse’s back, by encompassing a large and flat surface on which the rider can sit.
 High-quality materials will be best suited to withstand the distance, and in the case of endurance riding – the lighter the better!
 There should also be sufficient space on which to hang tools that may be needed during a long ride.

 The saddle pad that sits below the saddle should be well adapted to soak up the sweat, acting as a padding for the horses back to protect it from the hard saddle.
 It is not important if this is brand new or well-worn – the preference is really down to that of the rider.
 The girth should fit well with buckles sitting away from the horse’s skin, as another form of protection.